dotnet/docs/docs/framework/wpf/wpf-security-strategy-platform-security.md

 <a name="Common_Language_Runtime_Security"></a>
 ## Common Language Runtime Security
- The [!INCLUDE[TLA#tla_clr](../../../includes/tlasharptla-clr-md.md)] offers a number of key security benefits that include validation and verification, Code Access Security (CAS), and the Security Critical Methodology.
+ The common language runtime (CLR) offers a number of key security benefits that include validation and verification, Code Access Security (CAS), and the Security Critical Methodology.

 <a name="Validation_and_Verification"></a>
 ### Validation and Verification